rahil627/my-programming-stuff/frameworks/game/game-engines.new.md

 update: i gave up on heaps and jumped to luxe.
 Luxe just ships with an entity-component system, along with a 2d collision module, so it was a bit easier to get started, though, it took a day or two to understand the ECS.
 Luxe also benefits in simplicity thanks to it's embedded language, whereas haxe drags you down with it's various features.
 Plus, you can really help develop luxe. :)

-others:
 complete 2d game engines:
-**ceramic**
-  - successor of flashpunk/haxepunk and the original luxe
-  - provides a complete framework, great if you need a lot of the common game engine stuff, or just want to focus on making games and not bother with game systems
-  - a more powerful langauge compared to game scripting languages defold
+**defold**
   - stable, game-editor included, 2d-focused with 3d
   - https://defold.com/2023/10/01/How-Defold-works-with-consoles/
     - console support, unlike godot
+  - modular
+ceramic
+  - successor of flashpunk/haxepunk and the original luxe
+  - provides a complete framework, great if you need a lot of the common game engine stuff, or just want to focus on making games and not bother with game systems
+  - a more powerful langauge compared to game scripting languages

 stable DIY 2d alts:
-love2d
+**dragonruby**
+  - love2d with the power of ruby love2d
-  - 20 years strong. amazing. the predecessor of dragonruby. luaJIT should be quite a bit faster..? (for desktops) raylib
+  - 20 years strong. amazing. the predecessor of dragonruby. luaJIT should be quite a bit faster..? (for desktops) **raylib**
   - for really learning how to make games and game systems (C, graphics), and **able to choose any language you want!!**

 stable DIY 3d+2d: